-5 As of December 31, 2022.
-Based on all investments made since inception by funds and accounts across HPS's Direct Lending Platform, including Specialty Direct Lending, Core Senior Lending and HLEND strategies.
+Data as of December 31, 2022.
+Based on all private credit investments (at committed cost) made since inception by funds and accounts across HPS's Private Credit Platform, including Specialty Direct Lending, Core Senior Lending, Strategic Investment Partners and HLEND strategies, as well as accounts that do not directly track the forementioned strategies but are part of HPS's Private Credit Platform.